Adriana Evans

-Adriana Evans, (also known as Adriana Madera; born 1974) is an American R&B soul singer-songwriter.
+Adriana Evans (also known as Adriana Madera; born 1974) is an American R&B and soul singer-songwriter.
 She was born in San Francisco, the daughter of jazz singer Mary Stallings.
 Her debut album, entitled Adriana Evans, was released in 1997 and peaked at #33 on the Billboard Top R&B/Hip-Hop Albums chart.

 Music career

 Paul Stewart, CEO of PMP records, played a crucial role in helping Adriana Evans get a deal with Capitol Records during the 1990s.
 Stewart was attracted to Evans after hearing a demo featuring her and having seen her in the video for Scott's "Check the Vibe."
 As Capitol Records folded, Stewart brought Evans onto his PMP Records where she released her self-titled debut album.

 Adriana's self-titled debut album featured two singles, "Love Is All Around" and "Seein' Is Believing."
 The two singles charted, with the former reaching #65 on the R&B charts and the latter reaching #50.

 After the release of her debut record, Adriana became disillusioned with the music industry, took refuge in Brazil, and didn't record a follow-up until 2004's Nomadic, an album that explored various genres, held together by a theme of what she described as "African music."
 The next year she released Kismet (a compilation album).
 In 2007 Evans released El Camino, an album that, more than her previous records, was influenced by her stay in Brazil.
 Evans' fifth LP, Walking with the Night, was released in 2010; "Weatherman" was the album's first single.